- Trade stocks for $0 and no annual fee

 Bank of Commerce's shares were split on a 3:1 basis on 17 August 2004.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Bank of Commerce shares – just the quantity.
 However, indirectly, the new 66.7% lower share price could have impacted the market appetite for Bank of Commerce shares which in turn could have impacted Bank of Commerce's share price.

-Bank of Commerce Holdings operates as the bank holding company for Merchants Bank of Commerce that provides a range of financial services and products for small to medium-sized businesses, and retail customers in California.
-The company accepts various deposit products, such as checking, interest bearing checking, money market, and savings accounts, as well as certificates of deposit.
-Its loan products include commercial loans, commercial real estate loans, residential real estate loans, consumer loans, construction loans, term loans, and small business administration loans.
-In addition, it provides sweep arrangements, safe deposit boxes, collection, electronic banking, payroll processing, and ATM and point of sale services.
-The company operates ten full service offices and one limited service office in northern California.
-Bank of Commerce Holdings is headquartered in Sacramento, California.
+As of September 30, 2021, Bank of Commerce Holdings was acquired by Columbia Banking System, Inc. Bank of Commerce Holdings operates as the bank holding company for Merchants Bank of Commerce, a chartered commercial bank that provides a range of financial services and products for small to medium-sized businesses, and retail customers.
+The company accepts various deposit products, such as checking, interest-bearing checking, money market, and savings accounts, as well as certificates of deposit.
+Its loan products include commercial, commercial real estate, residential real estate, consumer, construction, term, and small business administration loans.
+In addition, the company provides sweep arrangements, safe deposit boxes, collection, electronic banking, payroll processing, and ATM and point of sale services.
+Further, it accepts collateral for loans, real estate, listed and unlisted securities, savings and time deposits, automobiles, machinery and equipment, and other general business assets, such as accounts receivable and inventory.
+The company serves customers through ten full-service offices, one limited service office, and a loan production office in northern California.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.